Thooms-coder/Multimodal-Taxi-Data-Analysis--Big-Data/README..md

 - Raw data are omitted due to size constraints
 - Directory structure and data schemas are fully documented
 - Each ETL branch can be rerun independently
 - All figures are reproducible from versioned CSV outputs
+- Interactive plots available in figures/

 ---